 In 2014 Siemens came out with a hearing aid that is "clinically proven to outperform normal hearing".
-Other manufacturers will, no doubt, adapt this technology and by 2015 all manufacturers will offer it.
+Other manufacturers will, no doubt, adapt this technology and by 2016 all manufacturers will offer some variation of it.
 How does it work?